cv007/C-PlusPlus-Peripheral-Style/mega4809_Pin.md

         bool VAL;        //store init value
     };
 ```
-**Since we do not have C++17 inline variables in gcc 5.4.0 as stated earlier, these register access references can only be declared here, and the init will take place outside the Pin struct.**
+**Since we do not have C++17 inline variables in gcc 5.4.0 as stated earlier, these register access references can only be declared here, and the init will take place outside the Pin struct.
+You can find the initialization after the Pin struct, and it is not complicated to figure out even though it may look that way.**
 ```
     static volatile Vport&   vport;
     static volatile Pinctrl& pinctrl;
 ```

-**Now the fun (or at least it will be when it comes time to use them).**
+**Now the fun.**

-**The init_ functions use templates to both take in a specific set of arguments and allow _any_ additional argumets to be passed on.
-I'm sure my explanation here will fall short, but will attempt to explain anyway.**
+**The init_ take in a specific set of arguments and allow _any_ additional arguments to be passed on via the use of templates.
+I'm sure my explanation here will fall short, but will attempt to explain this anyway.**

-**Take the first init_ function, it will be 'called' when there is a match from a 'caller' that provides the arguments it has.
+**Take the first init_ function, it will be 'called' when there is a match from a 'caller' that provides the arguments it wants.
 In this case, it takes an iniT&, a PINS::INITVAL enum value, and 0 or more additional arguments.
 The compiler will see a 'call' to this type of function (with the correct function name init_, of course), and sees there is a match, so this particluar init_ will be 'called'.**

 **Now that this function is 'called', it will take the initT& and access the VAL member, setting it to the enum value provided.
-The initT& is passed around, and in this case it modified something then passed it on to the 'next' init_ adding any additional argumets that came in.**
+The initT& is passed around, and in this case it modified something in the struct then passed it on to the 'next' init_ with any additional arguments that came in.**

-**This cycle repeats until there are no _additional_ argumets.
+**This cycle repeats until there are no _additional_ arguments.
 If you look at the last init_ function, you will see it takes only a single argument- the initT& reference.
-When we end up there, it is time to take the accumulated information in initT and do the register writing.
-In this case, if any ISC mode is set which is an irq mode, the flag is cleared.
-The pin control properties are set in a single write, if the direction is output (1) then the pin initial value is also set (normally off- which can mean high or low depending on the pin comtrol invert bit previosuly set), and finally the direction is set.**
+When we end up there (because there was only the single initT& as an argument from a previous init_ call), it is time to take the accumulated information in initT and do the register writing.
+In this case, if any input mode (ISC) is set which is an irq mode, the flag is cleared.
+The pin control properties are set in a single write (inven, pullup, and isc), if the direction is output (1) then the pin initial value is also set (normally off- which can mean high or low depending on the pin control invert bit previously set), and finally the pin direction is set.**

 **So, what essential happens after starting the init_ 'engine', is we bounce around these init_ functions until no more arguments are left, where it eventually gets to the final init_ where the actual work gets done.
 The init_ functions second argument has to be unique so the compiler can 'match' function calls to functions.
 In C++, an enum can be just as unique as any other type and is why this method works.**